viamrobotics/docs/docs/tutorials/services/color-detection-scuttle.md

    The transform camera will now show detections with bounding boxes around the detected colors.

 {{< alert title="Tip" color="tip" >}}
-If the color is not reliably detected, increase the `hue_tolerance_pct`.
+If the color is not reliably detected, try increasing the `hue_tolerance_pct` or adjusting the lighting of the area to make the color being detected more visible.

 Note that the detector does not detect black, perfect greys (greys where the red, green, and blue color component values are equal), or white.
 {{< /alert >}}